-During 2012, we we entered into eight fixed rate mortgage notes payable which were collateralized by the related real estate at eight of our owned dealership locations.
-The total initial principal amount of the mortgage notes payable was \$66.2 million.
+During 2013, we also entered into five fixed rate mortgage notes payable which are collateralized by the related real estate at five of our owned dealership locations.
+The initial principal amount of the mortgage notes payable was \$52.5 million.
+In connection with our entrance into these mortgage notes payable, we paid approximately \$0.5 million in debt issuance costs, which were capitalized and are being amortized to Other Interest Expense over the terms of the related mortgage notes payable.